massimilianofurlan/rl_connect_four/README.md

 Parameters can be changed directly from the first few lines of  ```ql_connect_four.jl```.
 The code should work with boards of sizes 4x4:8, 5x4:7, 6x4:7, 7x4:5, and 8x4.

 Run ```julia --check-bounds=no ql_connect_four.jl``` in terminal.
 The Q-learning agent will train with self-play.
 When the training phase is finished, you will be able to play against it.
-Sometimes the Q-learning agent will win, and some other times you will win. :-)

 ## 2. Deep Q-learning